 This open-air shopping center is a little out of the way, but it's an excellent place to buy Indian handicrafts and artifacts.
 You'll find many Indian state government emporiums there, stocked with fixed price goods from all over the country.
-It's also the place to buy cheap Indian clothing.
-Tea enthusiasts must stop by the renowned Dolly's Tea Shop.
-This small but enticingly decorated boutique tea shop has 20 different fruit flavors of tea to choose from, as well as refreshing fruit infused iced teas.
-You can even buy attractively packaged gifts and quality tea leaves.
+Most rates are reasonable.
+Silence, a stand-alone store sells beautiful handicrafts made by differently-abled people, is worth visiting there too.
+Dakshinapan Shopping Center is also the place to buy inexpensive Indian clothing.
+End your shopping trip with a refreshing beverage at Dolly's Tea Shop.

-- Location: Ghariahat Road in Dhakuria, near the flyover (overpass).
+- Location: Ghariahat Road in Dhakuria, near the flyover.

 New Books: Oxford Bookstore

-Anyone who loves books shouldn't miss visiting Oxford Bookstore.
-Without a doubt, its the best place to shop for books in Kolkata (apart from College Street), and you can relax and unwind in there as well.
+Anyone who loves books shouldn't miss visiting legendary Oxford Bookstore, which was founded in 1920.
+Without a doubt, its the best place to shop for books in Kolkata (apart from College Street), and you can relax and unwind there as well.
 It has a number of specialist book sections, including a separate space especially for children.
-As well as books you'll also find a tea bar, gift shop, reading room, and exhibition space.
+In addition to books, you'll also find a tea bar, gift shop, reading room and exhibition space.